-Xtrackers Harvest CSI 300 China A-Shares ETF ASHR shares experienced unusual options activity on Friday.
-The stock price moved down to $39.36 following the option alert.
+Shares of Xtrackers Harvest CSI 300 China A-Shares ETF ASHR saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $38.32.

 - Sentiment: BEARISH